chuckstack/introduction/blog/20240531-aichat-is-transformative.md

 ---
 # aichat is a transformative find!

 [aichat](https://github.com/sigoden/aichat) is a cli powered chat and copilot tool.
+Here is why I believe this statement:

 I spend my day in the terminal writing code and takeing notes.
 Below is a phenomenal scenario that I believe any software development team could benefit from.